mboughaba/vim-lessmess/README.md

 1. This is fully autoloaded, slowing down your ViM startup time was not an option
 2. This is designed with performance in mind.
 The plugin doesn't do live updates, it does the heavy lifting when vim is idle.
     1. Making use of Vim jobs is in the pipe.
-3. This is stupid simple and cannot go wrong
+3. Absolutely no configuration is required to get started.
+Everything follows the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle)
 4. This plugin is fully unit tested using [Vader](https://github.com/junegunn/vader.vim)
-5. This is still actively maintained
+5. This is actively maintained